datawhores/AHD-Uploader/README.md

 - --batchmode:Upload all elements in a directory
 - --config:Pass arguments via a file instead of commandline. example.config is provided
 -
 - --log:**This does not take a path.**  This controls how much information is written to a log file.
-In order of output valid inputs are DEBUG,INFO,WARN (case-insensitive).
-If you having issues please run the program with
+In order of output valid inputs are DEBUG,INFO,WARN (case-insensitive). logs are written within the ahdupload folder in a subfolder called **LOGS** If you having issues please run the program with
 `--log debug` it will provide information about the process which will tell.
 Default is WARN

 ## [Client]